-The prayer in this application is for a direction to the respondent authorities to give an employment to the applicant under compassionate ground after setting aside the rejection order No.199 dated 04.07.2022 issued by the Joint Secretary, Public Works Department on the ground that the application was submitted belatedly after a lapse of more than two years from the date of death of the government employee.

-The father of the applicant died on 06.11.2013 while working as a Road Mazdoor, under Public Works Department, Burdwan, East Sub-Division.
-Soon after the death of the father, the applicant on 02.01.2014 furnished a plain paper application praying for such an employment before the Assistant Engineer, Public Works Department, Burdwan, East Sub-Division and the same was forwarded to the Executive Engineer-I, Public Works Department Burdwan Division.
-From the copy of this application, it is evident that the same was received by the office of the Assistant Engineer, Public Works Department, Burdwan, East Sub-Division.
+In this application, the applicant, Sanjay Bapari, son of the deceased employee, Ashok Bapari, prayed for a direction to the respondent authorities to offer him an employment under compassionate ground after setting aside the reasoned order, passed by the Commissioner of Textiles & Sericulture, on 22.08.2022 in terms of the Tribunal's order.
+The reasoned order had rejected the application for compassionate employment mainly on the ground that such application was submitted belatedly.
+The respondent authority had taken such decision of belated application against the proforma application dated 24.03.2021.
+The father of the applicant died on 08.02.2019 while working as a Resham Karmee at Amrity Graft Nursery, Malda under the Department of Textile & Sericulture.
+Soon after the death of the father, the applicant on 21.06.2019 furnished a plain paper application praying for such an employment before the Deputy Director of Sericulture, Malda.
+From the copy of this application, it is evident that the same was received by the office of the Deputy Director of Textiles, Malda.
+A copy of another correspondence from the Extension Officer, Malda addressed to the Deputy Director also clearly indicates that the applicant had prayed for an employment under compassionate ground.
 Later the applicant submitted the application in the prescribed format which was considered by the respondent authority and the delayed submission was thus the reason for rejection.

 From the examination of the records, it is evident to the Tribunal that the applicant had furnished a plain paper application before the respondent authority within a short time after the death of his father.
 This fact has not been covered in the reasoned order.
-The Notification No. 251-Emp dated 3rd December, 2013 clearly mentions that such an application has to be preferred by the applicant in the prescribed proforma being annexures "A" and "B".
-Though the reasoned order records that the proforma application was submitted on 17.02.2017, having a delay of three years three months and eleven days, but it
+The Notification No. 251-Emp dated 3^{rd} December, 2013 clearly mentions that such an